 (b) where the nominating candidate has not signed the message, if the Electoral Commissioner has been orally advised by the nominating candidate that that person was the person who sent the electronic message.

-26. Declaration on a re-count
+26. Manner prescribed of declaring election after re-count (Act s.
+156D(8))

 When on a re-count under section 156D(8) of the Act a consenting candidate is elected the Electoral Commissioner shall, before all persons then present, declare that consenting candidate to be elected as a member of the Council to fill the vacancy.

-27. Prescribed officer under section 162(1)(ca)
+27. Officer prescribed (Act s.
+162(1)(ca))

 Any officer employed in the department referred to in section 4A of the Act is a prescribed officer for the purpose of section 162(1)(ca) of the Act.

-28. Public employees standing for election
+28. Public employee etc. standing for election to take leave etc.

 (1) In this regulation, unless the contrary intention appears —